Flight canceled? Experts share some advice about what to do

 Ebenhoch said nonstop flights and morning flights are generally the most reliable if you can book them.
 If you’re worried about making it to the airport in time for a morning flight, he said, consider staying at a hotel connected to the airport the night before.
 And consider flying outside of busy dates; this year, the U.S. Transportation Safety Administration is expecting big crowds on Dec.
 30, for example.

-Klee recommends comparing airlines’ policies on the DOT’s service dashboard: https://www.transportation.gov/airconsumer/airline-customer-service-dashboard.
+Klee recommends comparing airlines’ policies on the DOT’s service dashboard.
 He also suggests reserving multiple flights and then canceling the ones you don’t use, as long as the airline will refund your money or convert it into a credit for a future flight.